 Our most advanced product candidate, nirogacestat, is an investigational oral, small molecule gamma secretase inhibitor, or GSI, in development as a monotherapy for the treatment of desmoid tumors, a rare and often debilitating and disfiguring soft tissue tumor for which there are currently no therapies approved by the U.S. Food and Drug Administration, or FDA.
 In December 2022, we submitted an NDA to the FDA for nirogacestat for the treatment of adults with desmoid tumors.
 On February 27, 2023, we announced that the FDA accepted the NDA filing and granted priority review.
 The FDA has assigned a Prescription Drug User Fee Act, or PDUFA, target action date of August 27, 2023.
 In addition, the FDA has stated that it is not currently planning to hold an advisory committee meeting to discuss the application.
 The NDA submission is being reviewed under the FDA's Real-Time Oncology Review, or RTOR, program and is supported by positive data from the Phase 3 DeFi trial, a global, randomized, double-blind, placebo-controlled trial in adult patients with desmoid tumors.
 In May 2022, we announced positive topline results from the DeFi trial, and we presented additional data from the DeFi trial at the European Society for Medical Oncology Congress, or ESMO, in September 2022.
-The DeFi trial meet is primary endpoint of improving progression-free survival, or PFS, demonstrating a statistically significant improvement for nirogacestat over placebo, with a 71% reduction in the risk of disease progression (hazard ratio (HR) = 0.29 (95% CI: 0.15, 0.55); p < 0.001).
+The DeFi trial met its primary endpoint of improving progression-free survival, or PFS, demonstrating a statistically significant improvement for nirogacestat over placebo, with a 71% reduction in the risk of disease progression (hazard ratio (HR) = 0.29 (95% CI: 0.15, 0.55); p < 0.001).
 Nirogacestat also demonstrated statistically significant and clinically meaningful improvements in objective response rate and in patient-reported outcomes, or PROs, all of which were prespecified secondary endpoints of the study.
 In addition, nirogacestat exhibited a manageable safety profile in the DeFi trial, with 95% of all treatment-emergent adverse events, or TEAEs, reported as Grade 1 or 2.
-The most frequently reported TEAEs in participants receiving nirogacest
+The most frequently reported TEAEs in participants receiving nirogacestat were diarrhea, nausea, and fatigue.
+In addition, events of ovarian dysfunction, which was defined by investigator-reported events of amenorrhea, premature menopause, menopause, and ovarian failure, and which was observed in 75% of women of childbearing potential receiving nirogacestat, resolved in 74% of the affected participants.
+The FDA has granted Fast Track and Breakthrough Therapy designations to nirogacestat for the treatment of adult patients with progressive, unresectable, recurrent or refractory desmoid tumors or deep fibromatosis.
+Nirogacestat has also received Orphan Drug designation from the FDA for the treatment of desmoid tumors and from the European Commission for the treatment of soft tissue sarcoma.